 - Structure lessons and 'chunk' information.
-For example, begin the lesson with a summary of what the lesson will cover, repeat and recap key points and end the lesson with a summary of what has been covered
+For example, begin the lesson with a summary of what the lesson will cover; during the lesson, repeat and recap key points and end the lesson with a summary of what has been covered.

-- Ensure the student understands what practice is expected to be done for the next lesson and (if age appropriate) provide a 'homework' notebook, perhaps on a mobile phone, for notes and reminders
+- Ensure that the student understands what practice is expected to be done for the next lesson and (if age appropriate) provide a 'homework' notebook, perhaps on a mobile phone, for notes and reminders.

 Many dyslexic learners struggle with sustained concentration.

-- Use different approaches to engage more of the brain
+- Use different approaches to maintain the student’s interest.

 Exam Boards and Exam Access Arrangements

 - Printed materials provided on coloured paper and/or enlarged.

 - Repetition of instructions.

 - Annotation of sight-reading tests during the preparation period.

 - Possible replays of scales and access to a scale book as a reference only.